-It doesn’t matter whether you’re running your finances as an individual, as a family or as a small business, what’s crucial is that you try and stay in the black.
+It doesn’t matter whether you’re running your finances as an individual, as a family or as a small business and how to merge finances after marriage, what’s crucial is that you try and stay in the black.
 Falling behind on payments and commitments can leave you in a very difficult situation and, without taking remedy measures, can set you on a turbulent financial future – and possibly harm the creditworthiness of you and your company (if you have one!).
 Here are eight ways to help keep your finances in check, across your personal and working life.

 Think about all the things that you need to buy over a set period of time, ranging from food to gas bills.
 Note it all down, including the amounts you want to spend and any due dates, and formulate an overall spending plan.
 Don’t think that you have to do this on a scrappy piece of paper, although some people prefer this.
 There are a vast variety of online apps you can download on your phone or computer which does all the boring bits for you.
 All you need to do is type in all the data.